JayChase/Angular.Net.SecureStarter/readme.md

 An AngularJS starter kit for ASP.NET which implements authentication and authorization (ASP.NET Identity 2.0.0) to provide:

-•site based and 3rd party user authentication,
+* site based and 3rd party user authentication
-•local SPA authorization and customization based on role membership.
+* local SPA authorization and customization based on role membership

 ##Getting started